BitcoinChatt/BitcoinChatt.github.io/content/about/index.md

 <img class="desktop-only" src="/images/Logos/Bitcoin%20Chatt%20Avatar.png" style="width:16dvw;float:right;">

-Our mission is to onboard Chattanooga to a prosperous future with the best money ever: Bitcoin.
+We're on a mission to help Chattanoogans build their savings with the only money that can never be debased, confiscated, or corrupted: Bitcoin.
 We do this by providing:

 ### Free Workshops, Open to All